Consolidate your MPF personal accounts in 3 steps

 Step 1: Find out the scheme names and account numbers

 To consolidate your personal accounts, you must first find out the scheme name and account number of each of your account.
 You can obtain these two pieces of information via:

-- Documents sent to you by MPF trustees, such as the annual benefit statement, or
+- Documents sent to you by MPF trustees, such as the annual benefit statements; or

 - Check with your MPF trustees, e.g. login your MPF accounts online, or contact your trustees directly (Contacts of MPF trustees)

-What to do if I don't know how many accounts do I have?
+What if I don't know how many accounts I have?

-If you do not know how many accounts you have, or you are unsure which trustees are managing your MPF, download the“Personal Account Information Enquiry Form”, complete and return to Mandatory Provident Fund Schemes Authority (MPFA) by mail or by fax (you can also visit in person).
+If you do not know how many accounts you have, or are unsure of which trustees are managing your MPF, download and complete the "Personal Account Information Enquiry Form", and return to the Mandatory Provident Fund Schemes Authority (MPFA) by mail or fax (you can also visit in person) together with a copy of your HKID card.
 MPFA can tell you how many personal accounts you have, and with which trustees.
-However, it does not have the account number information.
-Upon receiving the reply from MPFA, you still have to contact the trustees to check the account numbers.
+However, it does not have your account number information.
+Upon receiving the reply from MPFA, you will have to contact the trustees to obtain the account numbers.

 Step 2: Select trustee and scheme

-Step 3: Fill in the form and submit it to the selected trustee
+Step 3: Fill in the consolidation form and submit to the selected trustee

-Next, you can complete the“Scheme Member's Request for Account Consolidation Form”.
-Need help to fill it out?
-Worry not.
+Next, you can complete the "Scheme Member's Request for Account Consolidation Form".
 Simply follow the instructions of the sample.
 Submit the completed form to your selected trustee.
-After 4-6 weeks, you will receive a “Transfer Statement” from your former trustee and a “Transfer Confirmation” from your new trustee.
-Verify carefully to ensure information listed is correct.
+After 2-3 weeks, you will receive a "Transfer Statement" from your former trustee and a "Transfer Confirmation" from your new trustee.
+Verify carefully to ensure the information is correct.
 Your consolidation of personal accounts is now complete!